BNSStore/Website/README.md

 ## Contributing

-1. Send us a email at admin@bnsstore.com
+1. Send us an email at admin@bnsstore.com

 ## Credits